Braeden57/XP-System/README.md

 This school project is for my teacher to have students log in and check out their XP and assignments.
 This website application is not available online, this is just a locally run website at our school.

-For a full tutorial on website functionality check out `DOCUMENT.md`.
+For a full tutorial on website functionality check out the documenation [here](DOCUMENT.md).

 If you'd like to use this yourself, you'll need to create a teacher, it must be done by a site admin.